plone/training/gatsby/pages.rst

 Pages
 =====

-The core part of a website are pages.
+The core part of a website is pages.

 Every site has at least one HTML page (for example a single page application or a landing page).